HoriaSimu/landing-page-challenge/README.md

 # landing-page-challenge
 A landing page built after a Figma design.
+You can see it in action here: https://horiasimu.github.io/landing-page-challenge/

 ### Challenge: